MoutonGrognon/robot-game-lua/README.md

 ### Run

-Once the images are built, you can run matches locally.
+Once the images are built, you can run matchs locally.

 First you need to run the images, open a terminal and run `make run`.
 The output of a match will appear in this terminal when it ends.